cromlehg/BITS-BITT/README.md

 3. Call 'deploy' function on addres from (3).
 Gas 4000000 (actually 3979551).

 Contract manager must call finishMinting after each crowdsale milestone!
-To support external mint service manager should specify address by calling _setDirectMintAgent_.
-After that specified address can direct mint tokens by calling _mintTokensByETHExternal_ and _mintTokensExternal_.

 ### How to invest
 To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.